codebybrett/rebol2/working/pratt/README.md

 >  The function (a getlist b) parses a list of expressions delimited by as, parsing each one by calling parse b, and it returns a LISP list of the results.

-* TODO: There should be available a function that equivalent to Rebol's reduce but using the parser.
+* TODO: There should be available a function that is equivalent to Rebol's reduce but using the parser.

 * TODO: Should be able to implement getlist functionality if required.

+* When RECURSE is called it is assumed that an expression evaluation can be started, so an error is raised if this is not true.
+The /OPT refinement makes recurse optional in the sense that no error is raised if there is no expression.

-* TODO: Check that the haskell style function calls can be made.
+* Haskell style function calls can be made parsed.
 Refer to the Manella article relating to "someFunction".
+Here implemented as a varargs test.

 > The object is to translate...